 On the 4th of December 1970 Autovisie magazine published images taken only days earlier of the Bertone courtyard.
 Half under a tarpaulin was a fullsize body carrying the lines of the rectilinear E12, though with the hexagon kidneys mercifully gone.

 It was a coupe, not a sedan.
 Hofmeister and Bertone had manoeuvred over Bracq, ensnaring the premium model in the range.
-The two-door coupe body would give Bertone his own production volumes, and the model would lock in the language for the next generation E12 sedan, and so on down.
+The two-door coupe body would give Bertone his own production volumes, and its halo would lock in the language for the rest of the range.

 Then Bob Lutz arrived.

-A Swiss-born American ex-Marine from Opel, Robert A. Lutz replaced Paul Hahnemann as VP of Sales and Marketing in December 1971.
+A Swiss-born American former Marine from Opel, Robert A. Lutz replaced Paul Hahnemann as VP of Sales and Marketing in December 1971.
 He joined what he would later describe as a ‘totally corrupt organization, I mean everybody was on the take.’

 He fired entire teams of staff but his biggest impediment was importer Max Hoffman, who first tried to bribe him before issuing threats with gangster allusions.
 Lutz stared him down, took him to court and extricated BMW from an agreement that was hindering its massive potential in the US.